jd1378/laravel-unit-helm-demo/README.md

 ### Deploying Chart

-A brief example can be found in `.helm/deploy.sh` on how to deploy a Laravel Octane application.
+A brief example can be found in `.helm/deploy.sh` on how to deploy a Laravel application.
 You will also find optional Helm releases that might help you deploying the application, such as Prometheus for PHP-FPM + NGINX scaling or NGINX Ingress Controller to port NGINX to the app service.

 ### Configuring Environment Variables